pvoiriot/pvoiriot/README.md

 - 👋 Hi, I’m @pvoiriot
-- 👀 I’m interested in Python and C++ programming and in data analysis
+- 👀 I’m interested in Python, JS, TS and C#
-- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate in various project, I am a curious person

 <!---
 pvoiriot/pvoiriot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.